Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 The AD5X’s dual-sided cooling system ensures thorough model cooling.
 A 3DBenchy printed in 30 minutes with 0.2mm layers using pink PLA came out clean and accurate.

-Flashforge AD5X 3D printer with pink boat model on build plate, showcasing precise printing capabilities in a sleek black housing.
+Flashforge AD5X 3D prints a pink boat model on its build plate, showcasing precise detail and smooth surface finish in a tech demonstration.

 A test with Elegoo 95A TPU produced an elastic part with well-fused layers.
 Minor stringing in holes was observed, which is typical for flexible filament.